vic-ma/howtodismantle.github.io/_posts/2025-12-13-Peakboard-Meets-BACnet-Your-First-Steps-into-Building-Automation.md

 First, let's assume that we don't have access to a BACnet-capable device, or that the devices we do have access to are not meant for testing purposes.
 So, we need to set up a BACnet test environment that lets us experiment.

 To do this, we use [Yet Another BACnet Explorer (YABE)](https://sourceforge.net/projects/yetanotherbacnetexplorer/).
 YABE is an open-source tool for connecting to and exploring BACnet devices.
 However, it also comes with three different simulators that expose BACnet endpoints for testing.
-To launch the simulators, go to *Options > User commands*.
+To launch a simulator, go to *Options > User commands*.

 For our example, we'll use the room controller simulator.
 It simulates a heating/cooling system.
 We go to *Options > User commands* and launch it.
 Soon after, YABE automatically finds the simulated device and lists all of its properties in the bottom-left pane.
 You can subscribe to and track specific properties (like the temperature) from the top-middle pane.